 One of the major contributing causes of these massive losses has been the allocation of the majority of risk to the contractor, via the contract document, despite the contractor having very little control over its management.
 Contractors take on this risk for various reasons – the main one being the hope that issues won’t eventuate.

-As a contractor, if you are going to take on the risk, you need to adequately evaluate the associated costs and properly organise your affairs, or face substantial and unrecoverable expenses.
+As a contractor, if you are going to take on the risk, you need to adequately evaluate the associated costs and properly organise your affairs, or face substantial and often unrecoverable expenses.
 You should be particularly careful not to take on an area of risk that you have no control over.

 Some areas to look out for include:

 - No provision for extensions of time to contractors for inclement and wet weather

 - No provision for extensions of time for industrial disruption

 - Contractors held responsible for deficiencies associated with the design and documentation provided by the client

 - Contractors responsible for adjoining neighbours and boundary issues

 - Contractors taking on insurance conditions that cannot be obtained.